frees-io/freestyle/docs/src/main/tut/docs/slick/README.md

 ## `SlickM` in a module

-Using only `SlickM` is however not exactly useful as in that case it just adds an extra level of indirection on top of `DBIO`.
-As a more realistic example we will use `SlickM` in a module together with another algebra.
+Only using `SlickM` is not exactly useful in this case as it just adds an extra level of indirection on top of `DBIO`.
+As a more realistic example, we will use `SlickM` in a module together with another algebra:

 ```tut:book